Travelling can be a lovely experience but it can also be a headache at times.

 If you find yourself in a restaurant more than once on any given day, for a cheap healthy meal that won’t leave you bloated, tired and broke… order a salad.

 Whether you find a small dinner salad or a larger, more elaborate salad, these will still frequently be cheaper than other mains and far healthier.

 Ask for the dressing on the side or order it with simple oil and vinegar.

-Eating healthy while travelling doesn’t have to be the headache you’ve come accustomed to.
+Eating healthy while travelling doesn’t have to be difficult.

-By eating healthy you’re setting yourself up for better days, increased stamina, great moods and a healthier bank account to boot!
+By eating healthy you’re setting yourself up to feel your best – increased stamina, great moods and a healthier bank account to boot!

-So pack your bags and your healthy travel snacks and hit the road knowing that this next adventure will be a great one!
+So pack your bags and your healthy travel snacks and hit the road knowing that this next adventure will be a great (healthy) one.

 Please let us know your travel snack ideas using the comments box below!